Abraxas666/AD5328/README.md

 Author: Abraxas666

-The iibrary allowed to use the 8 channel 12 bit DAC AD5328 integrated circuit The library have been developed with bitbanged SPI, in order to give the maximum flexibilty for the projects
+The library allowed to use the 8 channel 12 bit DAC AD5328 integrated circuit The library have been developed with bit-banged SPI, in order to give the maximum flexibilty for the projects